MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 You need to enable the account for features like the Skype for Business Room System or Microsoft Teams Rooms.

-A room mailbox in Exchange Online is created with associated an account that has an unknown password.
-This account is active and visible in Azure Active Directory PowerShell and the Microsoft 365 admin center just like a regular user account, but it consumes no licenses.
-If the password is known or changed, the account can be used to log in and access the mailbox or other resources.
-To prevent this account from being able to log in, use the Set-AzureADUser cmdlet in Azure Active Directory PowerShell.
-For instructions, see [Block Microsoft 365 user accounts with PowerShell](https://learn.microsoft.com/microsoft-365/enterprise/block-user-accounts-with-microsoft-365-powershell).
+A room mailbox in Exchange Online is created with associated an account that has a random, unknown password.
+This account is active and visible in Microsoft Graph PowerShell and the Microsoft 365 admin center just like a regular user account, but it consumes no licenses.
+To prevent this account from being able to log in after you create the mailbox, use the AccountEnabled parameter on the [Update-MgUser](https://learn.microsoft.com/powershell/module/microsoft.graph.users/update-mguser) cmdlet in Microsoft Graph PowerShell.

 ```yaml
 Type: Boolean